This post may contain affiliate links. See our affiliate disclosure for more.

 Learning how to write an email for offering a discount to clients or customers is a real art.
 Some people go to school for years (and then work in agencies for much longer) before they finally master the art of copywriting.

-If you have a huge amount of money riding on your email offering a discount to clients, I’d recommend using sites like Upwork to find a high-rated copywriter who can bring in fantastic results.
+If you have a huge amount of money riding on your special offer email, I’d recommend using sites like Upwork to find a high-rated copywriter who can bring in fantastic results.